 This command will delete all Google Chrome saved data and all saved Thunderbird passwords.

-The CLI is useful because you can write bash scripts that execute BleachBit commands and you can even schedule cleaning actions using tools such as CRON.
+Similarly, you can utilize the –-wipe-free-space command and others to make the most out of it.
+The CLI is useful because you can write bash scripts that execute BleachBit commands and you can even schedule cleaning actions using tools such as cron.

 Do you use any system cleaner?
 If so, which one and how?
 Let us know in the comments!